A degree in economics provides you with an array of subject-specific and transferable skills highly sought after by employers

 Skills for your CV

-An economics degree gives you subject-specific skills enabling you to apply economic principles and models, while also understanding the larger driving forces shaping social policy as well as financial markets and skills in statistical analysis.
+An economics degree gives you subject-specific skills enabling you to apply economic principles and models.
+You'll also gain an understanding of the large driving forces shaping social policy and financial markets, as well as skills in statistical analysis.

 - communication - presenting findings and explaining complex data;